dunkelrot/doc-CC/README.md

 * otherwise only those values which match all filters are displayed

 Which segment a filters modifies is defined via the "segment" attribute of a filter.
 The array "allowedIds" contains all allowed IDs for the entries within the referenced segment.
+Which subsequent segment shall be filtered is defined via the segment attribute which must hold the name of the targeted segment.

 The filter mechanism is flexible but can lead to unexpected results :D